I TRIED TO CONTACT THE 'AFTERLIFE' AND A SPIRIT TOLD ME TO F**K OFF.

 “DEREK” I boomed, “WHAT MESSAGE DO YOU WANT TO TELL ME DEREK?”
 I was delighted to be so at one with the spirits.
 I eagerly called out the letters as the planchette moved around the board spelling out…’Smile’.

-Right…SO, I tried not to take it too personally, but I am very opposed to people telling me to smile.
-Keen to rekindle our dwindling new friendship I added… “Anything else Derek?”
+I am very opposed to people telling me to smile but keen to rekindle our now dwindling new friendship I added… “anything else Derek?”
 The planchette shuffled around the board spelling out bizarre combinations of words and letters that made no sense.
 “Move the planchette, please Derek, please communicate?”
 I begged, desperate to go home with the irrefutable evidence I was longing for…but he was gone.

 “Thank you Derek.”